-The Nebraska Early Childhood Workforce Commission is a collaborative group of approximately 40 public- and private-sector leaders convened by the Buffett Early Childhood Institute at the University of Nebraska to develop a comprehensive plan of action for expanding and strengthening the state's early childhood workforce.
-The ultimate goal of the commission, which will meet quarterly over a three-year period beginning in 2017, is to ensure a skilled, informed, and diverse workforce for Nebraska's children from birth through Grade 3.
+The Nebraska Early Childhood Workforce Commission is a group of public and private-sector leaders convened by the Buffett Early Childhood Institute at the University of Nebraska to develop a multi-year, comprehensive plan for improving the state's early childhood workforce.
+The commission's ultimate goal is to ensure a skilled, informed, and diverse workforce is available to meet the needs of all of Nebraska's children from birth through age 8.